DOS Days

 Sound: Not great, but it's of its time with PC speaker sound only, and no 3-voice audio for Tandy owners.
 Given this hardware limitation the intro music and in-race sounds are acceptable.
 It would have been great if Electronic Arts had released an Ad Lib patch for Test Drive after the event, but I guess the game was too hard-coded in this area to make it viable.
 1/10

-Gameplay: Still more arcade than sim, what would otherwise make Test Drive relatively boring is spiced up with the police chases and risk of getting tickets.
+Gameplay: Still more arcade than sim, what would otherwise make Test Drive relatively boring is spiced up with the police chases and the risk of getting tickets.
 There is no AI to speak of - cars just appear randomly to get in your way.
 The choice of using a joystick is a nice addition, though I personally prefer using the keys.
 4/10

-Lastability: Sadly only one 'track' is available (this limitation was corrected with its sequel), but the variety of cars to try out gives the game a bit more interesting to play for more than a few minutes.
-Sadly, there's not as big of a difference between them apart from the cosmetics in the interior to make this last.
+Lastability: Sadly only one 'track' is available (this limitation was corrected with its sequel), but the variety of cars to try out makes the game a bit more interesting to play for more than a few minutes.
+Sadly, there's not as big of a difference between them apart from the cosmetics in the car's interior to make this last.
 3/10

 OVERALL: 3/10